nicfv/Me/www/posts/2026-03-13-marin-defense.md

 # Marin's Geographic Weakness

 Marin county, California is in a beautiful and extremely defendable location.
 Marin is surrounded on 3 sides by water, and is only bordered directly by a single other county.
-It would hold extremely well under siege, but could show some weakness if invaded from within.
+It is well-prepared for siege and has some built-in countermeasures for attack.
+But just how well would it fare in times of war?

 ## Demographics & History

 Marin county has existed since California was admitted into the Union in 1850.
 Today is home to about 260,000 inhabitants in the San Francisco North Bay region with a median age is 48.
 Its GDP is over $35 billion, and currently, it's one of the top 10 counties in the entire United States for median household income.
 The largest city is San Rafael of about 60,000.
-Throughout history, Marin county offered strategic advantages which led to several military stations and bases throughout the county, most of which have been turned into natural parks.
+Throughout history, Marin county offered strategic advantages which led to several military stations and bases built throughout the county, most of which have been turned into natural parks.
 Nowadays, Marin county is known for its coastal redwoods, mountain biking, and beaches.

 ## Natural Defenses